The Early Years provision is OUTSTANDING and children get off to a flying start!

 Welcome to Foundation Stage

-Welcome to the Foundation Stage page of our school website.
-All the team would like to extend a warm welcome to all of our new families as they start their learning journey here at Highfields.
+Welcome to the Foundation Stage page of our school website and a very Happy New Year to everyone.
+All the team would like to extend a warm welcome to all of our new families as they continue their learning journey here at Highfields.

 Foundation Stage Reading Ideas

 Oi Frog by Kes Gray and the other rhyming books by the same author

 Gruffalo by Julia Donaldson and other books by the same author such as Room on the Broom